Background

 Users can request disk capacity to be a range, starting from a required value (disk MUST be at least this big) to a limit value (disk MUST be at most this big).
 This range can be relevant when rounding or transforming the requested disk size, since the Oxide API requires it to be set in bytes and as a multiple of the disk block size.

 The block size itself (and other Oxide-specific values) can be passed in the RPC request as an opaque key-value store of parameters.
+If not specified, disks are created with 4K block size by default.

 The disk name is provided by the CO, but the plugin may choose a different name when making the API.
 This could be important considering that disk serial numbers are truncated to 20 bytes and so the names provided by COs may conflict with disks that have the same prefix.
 When this happens, only one of the disks is visible from the guest instance, even if both disks are attached.